Dos Palmas kidnappings: Further raids

 By June 13, the number held captive was calculated at around 28 people, as 3 more people were found beheaded on Basilan.
 One of the bodies was that of a Muslim cleric who had privately tried to negotiate with the kidnappers.
 Abu Sabaya, the Abu Sayyaf spokesman, stated he had beheaded Guillermo Sobero on the Philippine day of independence, June 12, as the security forces would not halt a rescue operation.
 Sobero's death was later confirmed in October 2001, after his body was found in a shallow grave in Basilan.

 On August 2, 2001, suspected Abu Sayyaf militants captured 32 to 35 villagers in a raid on Balobo town in Lamitan.
 However, on August 5, the Philippine Army rescued 13 of the Filipino hostages, including several children, after a gun battle with the Abu Sayyaf captors.
-An army spokesman stated the hostages were freed before dawn, when the soldiers stormed the militants' hideout outside the town of Isabela and that the guerrillas had beheaded around 11 hostages, while several others were either released or had escaped.
+An army spokesman stated the hostages were freed before dawn, when the soldiers stormed the militants' hideout outside the town of Isabela.
+It was reported that the guerrillas had beheaded around 11 hostages, while several others were either released or had escaped.

 According to American author Mark Bowden, Abu Sayyaf captors conducted numerous raids, "including one at a coconut plantation called Golden Harvest; they took about 15 people captive there and later used bolo knives to hack the heads off two men.
 The number of hostages waxed and waned as some were ransomed and released, new ones were taken and others were killed."
-Four children, including two 12-year-olds, were among the hostages taken from the coconut plantation in the Lantawan area of Basilan, a military spokesman said.
+A military spokesman stated that four children, including two 12-year-olds, were among the hostages taken from the coconut plantation in the Lantawan area of Basilan.
 The owners and a security guard were also taken, and two buildings, including a chapel, were burnt down during the raid a week after that in Lamitan.